rancher/elemental-obs/README.md

 [rancher/elemental-channels](https://github.com/rancher/elemental-channels), in addition of the sources of other packages that SUSE specific and only living in OBS.

-There is a sources refresth workflow that is executed periodically to refresh sources.
+There is a sources refresh workflow that is executed periodically to refresh sources.
 This is configured with the `config.yaml` file in `main` branch.
 This yaml file is used to define the upstream repositories that are used to refresh a local branch.
 See the example below: